-- 1. The lead unit must suffer first step of the required losses. - 2.
-Other losses must first be taken with nonraiding units, then raiding units (owning player's choice). - 7.3.1 Step Loss: Units with more than one printed side are considered two-step units.
+- 1 The lead unit must suffer first step of the required losses. - 2 Other losses must first be taken with nonraiding units, then raiding units (owning player's choice).

+7.3.1 Step Loss Units with more than one side are considered two-step units.
 They may satisfy one step of losses by flipping to their reduced strength side.
-The lead unit for a side must be the first to take a step loss. - 7.3.2 Leader Loss: Leaders alone in a province with enemy units after all losses have been taken must roll 1D6 to determine his fate: - 1-3 The leader is removed and is then available at the start of the next Movement Phase in an appropriate replacement province. - 4-5 The leader is captured (and may be exchanged); - 6 The leader captured but then executed.

-Captured alive leaders may be traded for other captured leaders or RPs during the End Phase, or through Random Event.
+The lead unit for a side must be the first to take a step loss.

+7.3.2 Leader Loss Leaders alone in a province with enemy units after all losses have been taken must make a casualty die roll: 1-3, leader is removed and then available at the start of the next movement phase in an appropriate replacement province.
+With a DR of 4 or 5, the leader is captured; a DR of 6 the leader is executed.
+Captured leaders may be traded for other captured leaders or Replacement Points during the End Phase, or through Random Event.

-7.3.3 Retreats: An "R" result for either side means the affected side retreats from the province and the battle is over.
+7.3.3 Retreats An "R" result for either side means the affected side retreats from the province and the battle is over.
 If the side forced to retreat controlled the province, it may retreat into the provincial capital and be besieged.
 Otherwise, units retreat into the nearest friendly or uncontrolled territory where no combat is taking place.
-If this is impossible, then the units retreat to the nearest friendly territory where combat is taking place and are not onsidered part of the battle.
+If this is impossible, then the units retreat to the nearest friendly territory where combat is taking place and are not considered part of the battle.
 However, if their side loses the combat, then the units must keep retreating.
-If units cannot retreat, they are considered to have suffered an M result (see Case 7.3.6) and any leaders make a leader loss DR check (see Case 7.3.2).
+If units cannot retreat, they are considered DE (see Case 7.3.5) and any leaders make a leader loss DR check (see Case 7.3.2).